tobylad/roombae_sinatra_app/readme.md

 # Roombae

-*Control your Roomba vaccuum from a web server!*
+*Controlling a Roomba vaccuum from a web server!*

 ## The Team

 Andreea Barbaselu
 Elise Poplawski
 Karlie Romas
 Toby Ladislas

 ## The Hardware